membraneframework-labs/guide/chapter1/element.md

 ```

 You can use the pipeline from the previous chapter and put this element between the sink and the decoder.

-You can clone the complete "first element" demo from [here](https://github.com/membraneframework/membrane-demo/tree/v0.2).